How it Happens

 Why it Happens

 There are many factors contributing to child abuse and neglect and many reasons why children and families become involved with Highland Shores Children’s Aid.
-Sometimes parents need help in identifying abusive patterns and learning techniques that can keep children safe at home.
+Sometimes, parents need help in identifying abusive patterns and learning techniques that can keep children safe at home.
 Other times, parents request assistance due to social and economic factors beyond their control.

 Poverty

-As front-line service providers with the legal responsibility to protect children from abuse and neglect, Highland Shores Children’s Aid knows, first-hand, the impact of economic uncertainty, plant closures, job loss and family stress on the well-being of children and youth.
+As front-line service providers with the legal responsibility to protect children from abuse and neglect, Highland Shores Children’s Aid knows first-hand the impact of economic uncertainty, plant closures, job loss and family stress on the well-being of children and youth.
 While poverty, on its own, does not result in child abuse or neglect, research clearly identifies a link between poverty and child abuse, mental health issues and domestic abuse.

 Source: Campaign 2000, Report On Child Poverty, 2008